sharyz119/dataguard-innovator/README.md

 To Do website
 - change the name to 'DataGuard Innovators'
 - add the logo to the website
-- add more text and accurate information
+- add more text and accurate information (add information about the red-flag system)
 - add some images?
 Or icons
 - make it look more polished